Tamar Braxton: Personal life

-Braxton is the youngest of her siblings including her sisters Toni, Traci, Towanda, and Trina, as well as her only brother Michael, Jr. On an episode of The Real, she revealed that she suffered from vitiligo.
-In November 2015, she discovered that she had several pulmonary emboli in her lungs, which forced her to withdraw from her work on Dancing with the Stars.
+On an episode of The Real, in 2012, Braxton revealed that she suffers from vitiligo.
+In November 2015, Braxton discovered that she had several pulmonary emboli in her lungs, which forced her to withdraw from her work on Dancing with the Stars.
 During an interview in October 2020, Braxton stated that she had been diagnosed with anxiety and depression.

-In 2001, Braxton was married to her first husband, music producer Darrell "Delite" Allamby.
-Allamby was a songwriter and producer who worked with his frequent songwriting partner Lincoln "Link" Browder, as well as Silk, Busta Rhymes and Gerald Levert.
-The two met while Allamby worked on her 2000 debut album's tracks "Money Can't Buy Me Love" and "Once Again".
-The couple divorced in 2003 after two years of marriage.
+In 2001, Braxton married her first husband, Darrell "Delite" Allamby, a songwriter and producer who worked with his frequent songwriting partner Lincoln "Link" Browder, as well as Silk, Busta Rhymes and Gerald Levert.
+The couple met while Allamby worked on Braxton's 2000 debut album's tracks "Money Can't Buy Me Love" and "Once Again".
+They divorced in 2003 after two years of marriage.

-In 2003, Braxton began dating Vincent Herbert, a record executive whom she met through her sister, Toni.
-The couple married on November 27, 2008.
-Braxton gave birth to the couple's first child, a son named Logan Vincent, in 2013.
+In 2003, she began dating Vincent Herbert, a record executive whom she met through her sister, Toni.
+Braxton and Herbert married on November 27, 2008.
+On June 6, 2013, she gave birth to their son, Logan Vincent.
 In October 2017, Braxton filed for divorce from Herbert, citing "irreconcilable differences" and seeking joint custody of their son.
 Their divorce was finalized in July 2019.

-Braxton was in a relationship with financial adviser David Adefeso.
+Braxton dated financial adviser David Adefeso from 2018 to 2020.
 On July 16, 2020, Braxton was hospitalized following a suicide attempt.
 In September 2020, Adefeso filed a restraining order against Braxton for domestic violence.